 A history of a stillborn makes your entire pregnancy different.
 Doctors are aware you’ll be extra nervous.

-While these are some of the most common reasons, there are other reasons for an induction of labor including congenital anomalies they found on the ultrasound, issues with the baby’s heart rate and other medical conditions.
+While these are some of the most common reasons, there are other reasons for an induction of labor including congenital anomalies they found on the ultrasound, twins, issues with the baby’s heart rate and other medical conditions.